Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Tesamorelin: For HIV-associated lipodystrophy

-Using research peptides obtained online puts you at risk for contaminated, underdosed, or completely different substances.
+Using research peptides obtained online carries risk of contaminated, underdosed, or incorrectly labeled substances.

 WADA Prohibition